-Further on, the designation total noise spectrum is abbreviated as noise spectrum.
-The form \eqref{eq:noisespec} directly implies that the noise spectrum is positive, since for a complex matrix $A$, the matrix $A^\dagger A$ has only positive eigenvalues and thus a positive trace $\Tr(A^\dagger A) \geq 0$.
-With the same argument and the monotonically decrease of the Fermi functions, the inequality
+Further on, the term total noise spectral density is abbreviated as noise spectrum.
+The form Eq.~\eqref{eq:noisespec} directly implies that the noise spectrum is positive, since for a complex matrix $A$, the matrix $A^\dagger A$ has only positive eigenvalues and thus a positive trace $\Tr(A^\dagger A) \geq 0$.
+With the same argument and the monotonic decrease of the Fermi functions, the inequality

 follows.
 This result holds irrespective of the applied voltage or temperature difference.
 In the next paragraph, we introduce the connection to light emission and absorption, where the inequality has an illustrative interpretation.\\ \\ The mesoscopic conductor can act as an antenna, where the current fluctuations couple to an electromagnetic field \cite{Gavish:1,Gavish:2,Lesovik}.
-We assume a linear coupling between the total current operator $ \hat{I}(t) \coloneqq \hat{I}_1(t)- \hat{I}_2(t)$ and the electromagnetic vector potential operator.
+We assume a linear coupling between the total current operator $ \hat{I}(t)$ and the electromagnetic vector potential operator.
 Fermi's golden rule gives the transition rates for absorption and emission of a photon and thus the rate at which energy is transferred \cite{Baym}.
 To establish a connection, we consider the rewritten noise spectrum